 Scholarships

 The School of Sustainable Engineering and the Built Environment has many scholarship programs available to students.
-In 2021-2022, the school awarded over $300,000 in the form of scholarship support to students in all degree programs.
 The school is committed to ensuring the success of all students and amplifying access to the field of engineering through generous donations and support from a number of caring donors, companies, community members, associations, organizations, and staff.

 Scholarships are available for new, continuing, and transfer students.